KayDVC/Arduino-Target-Game/README.md

 I usually like to post finished, working products, but sometimes, the effort is enough.
 Learning doesn't always look pretty.
 With so many unknowns and such little time, I'm proud of what I was able to accomplish.

-Embedded design is different from the apps I usually design in that it requires much more thought about who, when, and how each and every subsystem, interface, or function will be used.
-Each layer builds upon another, and when it works, it works well.
-Almost like magic.

-2, 5, and 10 years from now, I hope to look back and see the progress I've made in my design and system thinking skills.

 I have no intentions of continuing the project, but feel free to leave suggestions or improvements.

 If used as "inspiration," please link back to this repo.